emmahsax/git_helper/README.md

 git-helper --help
 ```

-To see what version of git_helper you're running, run:
+To see what version of Git Helper you're running, run:

 ```bash
 git-helper --version